-After installing requirements, now enable RabbitMQ apt repository on your system.
-Also you need to import rabbitmq signing key on your system.
+First of all, enable the RabbitMQ PPA repository on your system.
+Also, import rabbitmq signing key on your system.
 Use the following commands to do this.

-After that update apt cache and install RabbitMQ server on your system.
+After that update the apt cache and install the RabbitMQ server on your system.

-After completing above installations, enable the RabbitMQ service on your system.
+After completing installations, enable the RabbitMQ service on your system.
 Also, start the RabbitMQ service.
-Use one the below methods sysvinit for older systems or systemctl for the latest operating system.
+Use one of the below methods sysvinit for older systems or systemctl for the latest operating system.

 Using Init –